mr55p-dev/rancher/README.md

     api-token: <YOUR API TOKEN>
 ```

-Subsequent runs of `$ rancher -jira` will populate the ticket list with your assigned tickets in
+Running `$ rancher -jira` will populate the ticket list with your assigned tickets in
 active sprints.
 Selecting one of these will fill out the `{ticket}` and `{description}` fields of
 the branch.